-This Compact will have an initial term of five\ears, to commence on August 22, 2017, unless terminated sooner as provided in section VI (Nonrenewal and Termination).
-Prior to expiration of the initial term, the Parties will review this Compact and may agree to renew this Compact for an additional five-year term, or to negotiate a new Compact.
-Upon expiration of any renewal term, the Parties will review the Compact in five-year increments, subject to the nonrenewal and termination provisions of the Compact.
+The Compact had an initial term of three years, commencing on August 22, 2016 (the first day of the 2016-17 Quileute Tribal School's operations), unless terminated sooner as provided in section VI (Nonrenewal and Termination).
+Prior to expiration of the initial term, the Parties will review this Compact and may agree to renew this Compact for an additional three or five-year term, or to negotiate a new Compact.